Filter Ferret

 W × H × D60 × 25 × 16 in

-The OKD makes its industrial credentials physical: the 2 x 2-inch steel X-frame is thicker than any competitor's metal accents, and the 1.57-inch desktop is the thickest on this list.
-You can feel the difference when you lean on it.
-Soft-closing hinges on the mesh cabinet doors add a premium touch — the doors glide shut instead of slamming.
+The 2 × 2-inch steel X-frame is thicker than any competitor's metal accents.
+The 1.57-inch desktop is the thickest on this list.
+You feel the difference the moment you lean on it.
+Soft-closing hinges on the mesh cabinet doors are the detail that separates this from the budget industrial stands — doors glide shut instead of slamming.

-Watch out for: At 25 inches tall, this is the second-tallest stand here — the TV sits higher than on most competitors, which may not suit low sofas.
-Only two color options.
+Watch out for: At 25 inches tall, this is the second-tallest stand here — the TV sits higher than on most competitors.
+May not suit low sofas.
+Only two colors.

 WLIVE 63-Inch — Best Minimalist